PEP010: Pain Assessment & Intervention

 Payment, Refund, Scholarship, and cancellation policies:

 Full payment for each course is required before access to the course is provided.
-Payment is by credit card though our web site’s secure ordering section or by check in US dollars made out to the Foundation and sent to the address below.
+Payment is by credit card though our web site’s secure ordering section or by check in US dollars made out to the Foundation.
 Full refund will be made until students are given access to the course materials.
 After getting access to the course materials there is no refund at all as the Foundation has committed its resources to you and you have access to all of the course materials.
 A course would only be cancelled due to an extreme emergency on the part of the course instructor or the Foundation.
 In the highly unlikely event a course is cancelled, you would receive a full refund.

 The Foundation gives scholarships consisting of 25% off the cost of the course(s) to (a) students and professionals (e.g. clinicians, coaches, teachers) from emerging nations and (b) full time graduate students in developed nations.